-- Example: What do you like best about Dining Services? - "What" only: Food and staff. - "What and why": It has delicious food, good variety and the staff is always so friendly and nice.
+- Example: Which social activity during Orientation did you like best and why? - "What" only: Candle lighting - "What and why": Candle lighting because the whole class is there - Example: What do you like best about Dining Services? - "What" only: Food and staff - "What and why": It has delicious food, good variety, and the staff is always so friendly and nice.